Logo

 What is condensation?

-Condensation is formed when warm, moist air cools rapidly, such as when it encounters a chilly window.
+Condensation is formed when warm, moist air cools rapidly, like when it encounters a chilly window.

 What causes condensation in my house?

-To understand why condensation occurs in your home, pinpoint the activities that boost humidity and trigger condensation:
+To understand why condensation occurs in your home, pinpoint the activities that boost humidity and trigger condensation, such as

 • Boiling liquids during cooking